jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 .RexxUnicodeServices~utf8DecodeCodepoint(
     string,         -- (in)             A UTF-8 string.
-    indexB,         -- (in)             The byte index (1-based) of the encoded codepoint in string.
+    indexB,         -- (in, optional)   The byte index (1-based) of the encoded codepoint in string.
                     --                  Valid range: 1..length+1.
+                    --                  The default value is 1.
     >refSizeB,      -- (out, optional)  The number of bytes read to decode the codepoint:
                     --                      > 0 if no error,
                     --                      < 0 if error,